 Such people should be under their doctor’s care, and should only take vitamin D if it is prescribed for them.

-(But most sick people, including most cancer patients, can benefit greatly by having their vitamin D levels optimized.
+But most people with a medical condition, including many cancer patients, can benefit greatly by having their vitamin D levels optimized.
 Just check with your doctor first.

-Vitamin D toxicity manifests as too much calcium in the blood, or hypercalcemia.
-Symptoms of this condition may include:
+Vitamin D toxicity manifests as too much calcium in the blood (hypercalcemia) and urine.

 Some of these symptoms could be mistaken for gastroenteritis, in the absence of laboratory tests.
 Bear in mind, vitamin D toxicity is extremely rare, so most doctors will never come across a case.